 Click through for just 10 of the transformational things I learned.

-Janet Gyenes is writer, editor, and co-author of two travel guidebooks on Vancouver.
-She has put her insatiable curiosity to work in words and photos, covering topics such as tasting sherry in Spain, mule-riding in Molokai, and tracking textile trends in Turkey.
+Janet Gyenes is a writer, editor, beverage columnist and co-founder of 70 magazine, an online travel publication.
+She has co-authored two travel guidebooks on Vancouver and has put her insatiable curiosity to work in words and photos, covering topics such as tasting sherry in Spain, mule-riding in Molokai, and tracking textile trends in Turkey.
 She regularly writes for BCLiving about food, beverage, design and more.